devsurajrai/Practice_Questions/isYourBirthdayLucky/Readme.md

 ## Result

 As a result if the DOB is divisible by the lucky number then the program shows the output "Congratulations !
 Your Birthday is Lucky" else shows "Sorry !
-Your birthday is npt lucky"
+Your birthday is not lucky"

 ## Testing

        For testing you can put the values mentioned below:

        For Being the user Lucky:

-       DOB: 11121997
+       DOB: 11/12/1997
        Lucky Number: 31

        For Being the user unlucky:

-       DOB: 11121997
+       DOB: 11/12/1997
        Lucky Number: 30